 Native Agrilus sp.

 Insecticide: Treat with an insecticide only if the tree is apparently healthy or less than 40 percent of the crown has died, discolored, or has sparse foliage.
 Research has shown that trees with more than 40-50 percent crown dieback do not benefit from treatment.
 Treatment requires a long-term commitment.
 Contact a certified arborist (www.waa-isa.org/arborists/search.asp) to evaluate your treatment options.

 Remove and Replace: This is an option for ash trees in all stages of health.
-Contact a certified arborist to remove trees from your yard and to appropriately process wood to prevent additional spread of Eastern Ash Borer.
+Contact a certified arborist to remove trees from your yard and to appropriately process wood to prevent additional spread of Emerald Ash Borer.
 Replace trees with a non-ash species suitable to your site.
-Trees larger than 10 inches diameter produce more Eastern Ash Borer and should be considered a priority for removal.
+Trees larger than 10 inches diameter produce more Emerald Ash Borer and should be considered a priority for removal.

-Do Nothing: Observations in states where Eastern Ash Borer has been present for several years show that all ash trees are susceptible to infestation and mortality.
+Do Nothing: Observations in states where Emerald Ash Borer has been present for several years show that all ash trees are susceptible to infestation and mortality.
 If you take this option, expect your tree to become infested and die.

 Wisconsin's Emerald Ash Borer Information Source.
 2010.
 What does EAB Look Like> Accessed 18 Nov.
 2010:http://www.emeraldashborer.wi.gov/article.jsp?topicid=15